M1 Finance vs Betterment

 M1 Finance At-a-Glance:

-While M1 Finance allows users to create customizable portfolios, it is best for buy-and-hold investors.
+While M1 Finance allows users to create customizable portfolios, it is best for buy-and-hold investors, like those buying Motley Fool stock picks.

 That is because a basic account only has one trading window (M1 Plus has two).
-That means that if you put in any kind of order, whether buy or sell, it won't go through until the next trade window.
+Thus, any time you place an order, it won’t go through until the next trade window.

 M1 Finance is best for buy-and-hold investors who prefer to build their own portfolio from scratch.